expresspigeon/blog/src/content/kb/autoresponders/autoresponder-webform-subscription.md

 ![](images/autoresponders/responder_3.png)

-After this basic information is entered, you will be able to configure autoresponders' details:
+After this basic information is entered, you will be able to configure the autoresponders' details:

 ![](images/autoresponders/responder_4.png)